-A pup’s nutritional, fitness, and safety needs are all essential for their wellbeing.
+A pup’s nutrition, fitness, and safety needs are all essential for pet health.
 Making sure that your puppy is getting a balanced meal and exercise each day should be a priority.
 As you know, “A Healthy Puppy is a Happy Puppy.”

 We all want our puppies to live a healthy/long life.
 Failing to take care of their nutritional needs can wreak havoc on their lives.
 Unbalanced diets without key nutrients may lead to health problems and a shorter life span for your pet.
 Balance in our lives is so important, but for our pets, the most critical aspect is in their nutrition.